All of us have left customer feedback in some shape or form.

 From there, Wilkes and his team are in an excellent position to resolve the issue for the individual who has made that contact and get to the root cause of the friction so other customers won’t be affected by it in the future.

-This is vital for nurturing our customer relationships and promoting customer retention.
+Understanding and addressing customer feedback is crucial for nurturing customer relationships and promoting loyalty.

 Today's fundamental difficulty for brands is that customers are less loyal than ever.